 How to Make a Pillow Case in 5 Easy Steps

 So, how to make a pillow case in 5 easy steps.
 We go through a lot of pillow cases in my house so I decided to make them myself with fabrics from my stash.
+You can follow the step by step tutorial and watch the above video to learn how to make this simple project.

 I used standard cotton fabrics for my project.
 The cotton is colorful, light weight and the perfect width for these pillow cases.
 This fabric is also durable and washable.
 This project takes about 15 minutes to complete and only requires beginner sewing skills.